lukaszmitka/diag/README.md

 # How to use

-There are two use cases for the tool, first for user and second support team.
+There are two use cases for the tool, first for user and second for support team.

 ## For users